HopkeyEZ/Xgoat/README.md

 Usage

-1. Download the compiled release (Windows/Linux) from the release page
+1. Download the compiled release (Windows) from the release page
 2. Start the program and enter your server connection info
 3. Select files for synchronization, or switch to the **Database Management** tab to manage MySQL
 4. Note: On the first connection, a `Xgoat` folder will be created in the server root directory